Sixty Parkside

 No analysis available

-The public remarks repeatedly confirm VA financing availability through assumable VA loan language.
-This is strong, direct evidence from multiple listings, so the feature is set to true.
+The remarks repeatedly confirm VA financing through assumable VA loan language.
+This is direct, consistent evidence across multiple listings, supporting a very high-confidence true value.

 Fire sprinklers are strongly supported across the listings.
 At least 2 listings explicitly mention them, including phrases like 'updated sprinkler system in every room and common areas' and 'fire sprinklers in-unit and on the premises,' which confirms building-level coverage rather than a one-off unit feature.
 This aligns with the historical MLS pattern where many listings checked FIRSPR, so the evidence appears consistent rather than copy-paste error.